 To live this life fully, we must dive in and love, over and over, letting it overcome us, letting it have its way with us.
 It may not last.
 We may get all busted up.
-It could get messy.
-Often it turns our world upside down, but on some level…. perhaps we need this.
+It will get messy.
+Often it turns our world upside down, but on some level…. perhaps we all know we need this.

 I have been waiting for an excuse to try out this stone ground chocolate ordered from Ranch Gordo .
 The chocolate is made in Mexico, by women who grow their own cacao, harvest it, toast it and then stone grind it with a little hint of cinnamon.
 It’s lovely, rich and delicious.